cielecki/life-navigator/INSTALLATION.md

 - Open the app and select "Open folder as vault"
 - Choose your vault from your sync service (iCloud Drive, Google Drive, etc.)
 - **Important:** Wait for the vault to fully sync before proceeding
-- Enable community plugins on mobile:
-    - Go to **Settings → Community plugins**
-    - Turn on "Community plugins"
-    - You may need to toggle "Restricted mode" and confirm to enable community plugins
+- Hint: It's useful to set up your sync service to keep the entire vault directory always downloaded, otherwise you may experience signicant slowdowns as your files are downloaded on the fly.
 - The Life Navigator plugin should automatically sync and be available

 ## Troubleshooting